-The Raleigh Urbanized Area 2018 Coordinated Human Services Transportation Plan (CHSTP) Update sets regional priorities for transportation investments and initiatives for human services and public transit coordination.
+The Raleigh Urbanized Area 2018 Coordinated Public Transit - Human Services Transportation Plan (CPT-HSTP) Update sets regional priorities for transportation investments and initiatives for human services and public transit coordination.
 This plan will guide funding and service development for transportation projects supporting older adults, people with disabilities and individuals with low incomes.
 It also serves as a federally required update to the 2013 Coordinated Human Services Transportation Plan.
-The plan was completed in concert with the Wake Bus Plan, a larger effort designed to guide transit service and capital investments associated with the Wake Transit Plan.

-The CHSTP Update was prepared with involvement of a Human Service Transportation Working Group, a sub-committee of the Wake Bus Plan Core Technical Team.
-The Working Group was comprised of regional stakeholders, including regional public transportation operators (GoRaleigh, GoCary, GoTriangle and GoWake Access), a representative from Johnston County Area Transportation System (JCATS) and the Capital Area Metropolitan Planning Organization (CAMPO).
+The CPT-HSTP Update was prepared with involvement of a Human Service Transportation Working Group, a sub-committee of the Wake Bus Plan Core Technical Team.
+The Working Group was comprised of regional stakeholders, including regional public transportation operators (GoRaleigh, GoCary, GoTriangle and GoWake Access), a representative from Johnston County Area Transit System (JCATS) and the Capital Area Metropolitan Planning Organization (CAMPO).
+The plan was adopted by the CAMPO Executive Board on February 11, 2019.